 The bad-news cycle started last week with the announcement by Dick’s Sporting Goods that it was essentially firing its 478 PGA professionals

 .
-While no detailed explanation was provided, the company’s dismal first-quarter earnings report (a $34 million loss) cited declining golf sales as a major contributing factor.
-As DKS chairman and CEO Ed Stack said in May, “We really don't know where the bottom is in golf. ...
-The industry has a real issue.”
+While no detailed explanation was provided, the company’s first-quarter earnings report set the tone.
+DKS chairman and CEO Ed Stack said in May that the company's overall golf business missed its first quarter 2014 sales plan by approximately $34 million.
+“We really don't know where the bottom is in golf. ...
+The industry has a real issue,” he said then.

 So when the leading off-course retailer of golf equipment, a publicly traded company, essentially projects a lack of faith in the golf business, it was only natural for the story to take on a globalized life of its own.
 ESPN